ibm-cloud-docs/satellite/link-endpoints.md

 ## Creating `location` endpoints to connect to resources in a location
 {: #link-location}

-Create an endpoint of type `location` so that sources that run outside of the location can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
+Create an endpoint of type `location` so that sources that are connected to the {{site.data.keyword.cloud_notm}} private network can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

 **Before you begin**, ensure that you have the following:
-* Source client: A service, server, or app that runs outside of the location but that can access the {{site.data.keyword.cloud_notm}} network.
+* Source client: A service, server, or app that that can access the {{site.data.keyword.cloud_notm}} private network.
-* Destination resource: A service, server, or app that is externally accessible in a {{site.data.keyword.satelliteshort}} cluster or a host that you attached to your location.
+* Destination resource: A service, server, or app that runs in a {{site.data.keyword.satelliteshort}} cluster or a host that you attached to your location.
 For more information about how to create a {{site.data.keyword.satelliteshort}} cluster, see [Creating {{site.data.keyword.satelliteshort}} clusters](/docs/openshift?topic=openshift-satellite-clusters).
 To attach a host to your location, see [Attaching hosts to your {{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-hosts#attach-hosts).
 Make sure that you do not assign the host to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}} cluster after you attached the host.
 Assigning the host starts a bootstrapping process that removes SSH access to your host.
-* Permissions: The [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/satellite?topic=satellite-iam) for the **Location** resource in {{site.data.keyword.satellitelong_notm}}
+* Permissions: The [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/satellite?topic=satellite-iam) for the **Location** resource in {{site.data.keyword.satellitelong_notm}}.

 ### Creating location endpoints by using the console
 {: #link-location-ui}

-Use the console to create an endpoint so that sources that run outside of the location can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
+Use the console to create an endpoint so that sources that are connected to the {{site.data.keyword.cloud_notm}} private network can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click the name of your location.
 2. From the **Overview** tab, verify that your location has a **normal** status.
-3. From the **Endpoints** tab, click **Create endpoint**.
+3. From the **Link endpoints** tab, click **Create an endpoint**.
 4. Select **Satellite location** to create an endpoint for a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
 5. Enter an endpoint name, the destination resource's URL or IP address, and the port that your destination resource listens on for incoming requests.
 Make sure to enter the URL without `http://` or `https://`.
 6. Select the protocol that a source must use to connect to the destination URL or IP address.
 This protocol must match the port for your destination resource.
 For more information, see [Endpoint protocols](#link-protocols).